cran-task-views/Survival/Survival.md

     regression model.
 -   The `r pkg("MCMCglmm")` fits generalised linear mixed models using MCMC to right-, left- and interval censored data.
--   The `r pkg("BaSTA")` package aims at drawing inference on age-specific mortality from capture-recapture/recovery data when some or all records have missing information on times of birth and death.
-Covariates can also be included in the model.
 -   The `r pkg("JMbayes")` package performs joint modelling of longitudinal and time-to-event data under a bayesian approach.
 -   The `r pkg("rstanarm")` package fits a joint model for